-2. Click Sign in to Citrix Cloud then sign in to Citrix Cloud using admin credentials for the cloud customer you are connecting to.
+- 2. Optionally select which cloud to connect to.
+You can connect to 'Citrix Cloud' (default), 'Citrix Cloud Japan', or 'Citrix Cloud US Government'. - 3.
+Click Sign in then sign in to Citrix Cloud using admin credentials for the cloud customer you are connecting to.

-3. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
+4. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
 Click Continue and then close the confirmation window.